Prof. Dr. Thomas Söbbing, LL.M. (HHU)

 Profile

-Söbbing studied law at universities in Münster, Düsseldorf and Washington (State), worked under Thomas Hoeren at the ITM in Münster and completed programs at Harvard, Stanford, Oxford, Shanghai and St. Gallen.
+Söbbing studied law at the universities of Münster, Düsseldorf and Washington (State), worked with Thomas Hoeren at the ITM in Münster and completed programmes at Harvard, Stanford, Oxford, Shanghai and St. Gallen.

-He is a member Friends of the Aspen Institute Germany, the Harvard Law School Association of Germany and the Friends of the German United Nations Association.
+He is a member of the Academic Council on the United Nations System, the Friends of the Aspen Institute Germany and the Harvard Law School Association of Germany.